Code-Institute-Submissions/Javascript-milestone-project-2/README.md

 project, and take the comments on board.
 I received feedback explaining that modern web design greatly enhances the user experience and I have tried to ensure that the design and colour scheme are modern.
 To do this, I did alot of research on the design of current travel websites and looked at modern website design templates to give me some ideas that could help me achieve this goal.
-As a Dyslexic myself, it is very important to me to make sure that the work I produce, now and during my career as a developer always considers the needs of those who have learning disabilities as I know first hand the impact that font and use and colour can have on a persons' ability to be able to read and process something.
-From the research I did, I noticed alot of web sites use alot of white as background colour and break up the page with bold colours.
+As a Dyslexic myself, it is very important to me to make sure that the work I produce, now and during my career as a developer, to always consider the needs of those who have learning disabilities as I know first hand the impact that font and use and colour can have on a persons' ability to be able to read and process text.
+From the research I did, I noticed alot of websites use alot of white as background colour and break up the page with bold colours.
 I also noticed alot of modern websites are very "clean" looking such as whites, grays and blacks.
 I therefore decided to use the colours of the American flag, red, white and blue as I considered this appropriate given that the website is about Travel in the USA.
 From the research I conducted on these colours; they have positive connotations for the user; red is considered energetic, warm and hard not to notice.
 Blue is considered a "safe choice" as is widely used and therefore likely to appeal to larger audience and white is considered neutral and has an association of peacefullness and serenity.